 We are confident in the knowledge that we have done everything possible to make our pans as good as they can be.
 It is this which allows us to offer a lifetime guarantee across all ranges with the exception of our non-stick items.
 The non-stick we use is Teflon Platinum Plus, a market leader renowned for its toughness and longevity.
 As good as it may be, it will not last forever.

 We hope you can share our faith in the cookware we produce and that you can make a purchase knowing it will stay with you through decades of use to be passed on to future generations.

 Spice Kitchen are an award-winning artisan producer of tea and spice blends based in Walsall.
 They have a excellent range of small batch, freshly ground spices great for keen home cooks.
 In addition to this they sell products for tea aficionados and have some wonderful gift ideas.

-They were kind enough to send us two of their spice tins (Gift of the Year 2018), containing 10 Indian spices with 7 individual spice pots, wrapped in a beautiful handmade silk sari wrap.
+They were kind enough to send us two of their spice tins, containing 10 Indian spices with 7 individual spice pots, wrapped in a beautiful handmade silk sari wrap.